 Nearby at 7W is a car park, toilets, picnic area/tables, and beach access steps.

 From Point Lonsdale – access path is at 4W via Fellows Road.
 Parking is limited.

 - Hooded Plover's nest in this area so please take care not to disturb them.
-Keep your dog near the shoreline.
+Keep your dog on a lead and try to stay near the shoreline as best as possible.

 - Please stay on the access paths to protect the sensitive dune areas.

 Caution: the beach is not patrolled - strong currents exist.